 The only thing that hurts more than paying an income tax is not having to pay an income tax.

 But, before we discuss the self-employment tax, there are other important steps to take when you become self-employed.
 Here are the 7 things to do after you start your own business to avoid nasty surprises:

 Avoid nasty surprises – set up bookkeeping, form your entity, get licensed, buy insurance, and pay taxes

+Bookkeeping – set up bookkeeping using software like QuickBooks (either online or on your laptop).
 You don’t want to be scrambling to find receipts at tax time or not be able to tell somebody if you are making money or not.

 You can save time by downloading from your bank and credit card companies.
 If you set up things well, all income and every expense will be properly categorized for your profit and loss statement, or P&L. The P&L and balance sheet help you monitor your business to see how well you are doing and are essential for preparing your tax returns.
 The balance sheet will also come in handy if you need to apply for financing.